isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Enter Tab
 ---------

 This feature will allow you to manually input barcodes for cohort creation.
-There is a maximum length of 10000 character for the text box.
+There is a maximum length of 10000 characters for the text box.
 Please use the file upload option if you need to upload more barcodes than will fit in that space.

 Manage Saved Cohorts